Risk Perception and Adaptation Behavior Postdoctoral Research Fellow

 Summary

-Prospective PhD students interested in research on individual decision-making in the context of complex natural hazards and environmental changes are encouraged to apply to the School for Environment and Sustainability, University of Michigan, for the academic year starting in September 2026.
-If accepted to the PhD program, which is very competitive, the student will receive five years of monthly stipends, graduate tuition, and health benefits.
-The student will have the opportunity to work as a graduate student research assistant (GSRA) investigating how people conceptualize and make protective action decisions regarding complex natural hazards, and developing tools to support decision-making.
+Prospective postdoctoral fellows interested in research on decision-making in the context of complex natural hazards and environmental changes are encouraged to apply to the School for Environment and Sustainability, University of Michigan.
+The postdoctoral fellow will collaborate with a transdisciplinary research team to investigate protective action decision-making in response to complex natural hazards and develop frameworks to support these decisions.
 The focal natural hazards are co-occurring wildfires, wildfire smoke, and heat waves.
-The GSRA will assist with the collection and analysis of qualitative and quantitative data on people’s mental models and decisions regarding wildfire hazards, culminating in scholarly research publications, paper presentations, and practical policy recommendations.
-The GSRA position is funded by an award from the National Aeronautics and Space Administration (NASA) Earth Action Wildland Fires programs.
+Activities will involve focus groups and workshops with public health and natural hazard professionals to incorporate qualitative and quantitative data on compound wildfire hazards and people’s mental models into the design of decision frameworks.
+The research will culminate in scholarly research publications, paper presentations, and practical policy recommendations.
+The position is funded by an award from the National Aeronautics and Space Administration (NASA) Earth Action Wildland Fires programs.

 Mentoring

-The PhD student will be advised by Dr. Paige Fischer (University of Michigan School for Environment and Sustainability) and collaborate with a team of University of Michigan postdoctoral fellows, PhD students, and faculty members, including Dr. Gretchen Kepple-Aleks (Department of Climate and Space Sciences and Engineering) and Dr. Sue Anne Bell (School of Nursing), as well as external faculty members, including Dr. Matt Hamilton (University of Wyoming).
+The postdoc will be advised by Dr. Paige Fischer (University of Michigan School for Environment and Sustainability) and collaborate with a team of University of Michigan postdoctoral fellows, PhD students, and faculty members, including Dr. Gretchen Kepple-Aleks (Department of Climate and Space Sciences and Engineering) and Dr. Marie O'Neill (School of Public Health), as well as external faculty members, including Dr. Matt Hamilton (University of Wyoming) and Dr. Heidi Huber Sterns (University of Oregon).

-The PhD student will also be a part of the Western Forest and Fire Initiative (WFFI), an interdisciplinary working group of faculty, students, and postdocs studying human and ecological adaptation to wildfire risk using an integrated social-environmental system framework.
-WFFI research projects are supported with funds from the Kathy and Steve Berman Family, the US Department of Agriculture (USDA) Forest Service, the National Aeronautics and Space Administration (NASA) Interdisciplinary Research in Earth Science (IDS) and Earth Action Wildland Fires programs, and other sources.
+The postdoc will work as part of the Western Forest and Fire Initiative (WFFI), an interdisciplinary working group of faculty, students, and postdocs that studies human and ecological adaptation to wildfire hazards using an integrated social-environmental systems framework.
+WFFI research projects are supported with funds from the Kathy and Steve Berman Family, the US Department of Agriculture (USDA) Forest Service, the National Aeronautics and Space Administration (NASA), and other sources.

 How to Apply

-If interested in this doctoral opportunity, please send the following materials in a single PDF file to apfisch@umich.edu with the words “Mental Models PhD” in the subject line by October 31, 2025:
+If interested in this opportunity, please send the following materials in a single PDF file to apfisch@umich.edu with the words “Compound Hazards Postdoc” in the subject line:

 Cover letter describing your relevant experience and scholarly interests